Where to Get Rid of Your Unwanted Things

 4 | Recycle it

 Another option to consider is recycling.
-Depending on where you live, you’ll have more or less option for recycling.
+Depending on where you live, you’ll have more or less options for recycling.
 Some of the most commonly accepted items for recycling are aluminum, plastic bottles, cardboard, glass, newspaper, and other papers.

 Mail – Do you get a lot of junk mail?
 Drop it in your recycle bin or try to get off the mailing lists.
 Sometimes I write unsubscribe or that person doesn’t live here and return it to the sender.
 When I receive a catalog in which I have no interest, I’ll call or email the company to unsubscribe me.